East Africa's new love affair with geothermal energy – DW – 01/26/2024

 Expanding the use of geothermal power plays a crucial role in Kenya's objective to produce exclusively environmentally friendly electricity by 2030.

-Geothermal power is widely seen as a silver bullet for the longterm transformation of meeting energy needs.
-The International Renewable Energy Agency (IRENA) puts the so-called capacity factor for geothermal energy at over 80%; this refers to the value measures of how reliably a power source can sustainably supply electricity over time.
+Geothermal power is widely seen as a silver bullet for the long-term transformation of production that will help us meet our energy needs without fossil fuels.
+The International Renewable Energy Agency (IRENA) puts the so-called capacity factor for geothermal energy at over 80%; this refers to the value measurement of how reliably a power source can sustainably supply electricity over time.

 In comparison, IRENA calculates less than 20% for solar energy.